Skip to main content

 The Cerebral Palsy Journeys of Kids at Gillette Children’s

 If you’re new to the Gillette Children's family, we want you to know there is a large community of other Gillette families that have been where you are.
-We’ve highlighted a few stories below of kids diagnosed with CP, so you can learn about their experiences and let them give you comfort and hope.
+We’ve highlighted a few stories below of kids diagnosed with CP, so you can learn about their experiences and what you can expect.

 Harrison’s Story

-Harrison is a five-year-old bundle of joy and an ambassador for Walk and Roll, a charity event where money is raised to support Gillette Children’s.
+Harrison is a five-year-old bundle of joy.
 He and his family come to Gillette regularly and have developed strong relationships with his care team.

-Harrison is diagnosed with cerebral palsy, but has never let that hold him back from celebrating life.
-Harrison and his family are active members of their community and are strong advocates for Gillette.
-His mother is pleased his Gillette team helps Harrison achieve his goals and remind him that he can enjoying a full life.
+Harrison is diagnosed with cerebral palsy, and he lives a full and joyful life.
+Harrison and his family are active members of their community and are strong advocates for Gillette Children's.
+His mother is pleased his Gillette team helps Harrison achieve his goals and remind him that he can enjoy an accomplished life.

 Matthew’s Story